The McQuaig Mental Agility Test in 2024

 Should you take the online version, there will be a timer running on the screen.
 Electronic devices, such as a calculator or mobile phone, may not be used during the test.
 However, you will be allowed space for calculations, such as a blank piece of paper.

-The MMAT is available in:
+The MMAT Test is available in:

 The MMAT has a 15-minute time limit.
 Few candidates manage to answer all of the questions in that time but do your best to answer as many as you can.

-McQuaig Mental Agility Test Free Sample Questions
+McQuaig Mental Agility Test Questions and Answers

 Sue bought nine apples for $3.60.
 How much would four apples cost?